Dane0331/BINF5507_Capstone/README.md

 ## **Key Insights:**
 - **Accuracy:** Random Forest (82.2%) outperforms AdaBoost (83.3%).
-- **Precision & Recall:** Random Forest is slightly better (0.86 vs 0.83) meaning fewer false negatives.
+- **Precision & Recall:**
--
+-- Random Forest has a slightly higher precision than AdaBoost (0.86 vs. 0.80) -- AdaBoost has a higher recall for class 0 (0.92 vs. 0.90)

 - AdaBoost is highly effective for clean, noise-free datasets.
 - It performs well in binary classification tasks with clear decision boundaries.